 Payments for transactions that take place within the PRC must be made in Renminbi.
 Unless otherwise approved, PRC companies may not repatriate foreign currency payments received from abroad or retain the same abroad.
 Foreign-invested enterprises may retain foreign exchange in accounts with designated foreign exchange banks under the current account items subject to a cap set by SAFE or its local office.
-Foreign exchange proceeds under the current accounts institution engaged in settlement and sale of foreign exchange pursuant to relevant SAFE rules and regulations.
+Foreign exchange proceeds under the current accounts may be either retained or sold to a financial institution engaged in settlement and sale of foreign exchange pursuant to relevant SAFE rules and regulations.
 For foreign exchange proceeds under the capital accounts, approval from SAFE is generally required for the retention or sale of such proceeds to a financial institution engaged in settlement and sale of foreign exchange.